isadag/demo-crawler-ui/README.md

 - [ ]  Refactor pageResultWrapper component - too big and messy
 - [ ]  Look over error handling and clean it up.
 - [ ]  Add unit tests
+- [ ]  Break out API url to config file instead (even if local vs heroku is used in local dev too when testing)